He banged the drum: the story of Tony Carr

 So the gold nuggets of footage from the BBC where Carr plays in the Ronnie Ross band, and other archives that Vella fishes out, as well photos of Carr scouring for a cowbell inside an Abbey Road studio teeming with stars like Paul McCartney and John Bonham, have a legendary quality to them.

-The main interviews with the ageing Carr had already been carried out back in 2015 in London by the jazz drummer and researcher Gużè Camilleri, grandson to the legendary Bibi, who researched Carr’s life for his master’s degree in ethnomusicology.
+The main interviews with the ageing Carr had already been carried out back in 2015 in London by the jazz drummer and researcher Gużè Camilleri, grandson to the legendary Bibi.
+After failing to secure funding for what had to be a documentary realised with Cedric Vella, Camilleri turned his research into his master’s degree in ethnomusicology.
+Later, the idea for the documentary resurfaced, and Vella and Camilleri managed to secure Arts Council funding.

 In Paul McCartney’s Rockestra (1978), Carr lets Speedy Acquaye take his beloved congas, and instead plays the cowbell at Abbey Road